- List of LGA 771 & 775 CPUs + Current Prices

 Our list of tested motherboards (shown later in this guide) has max TDP numbers for many motherboards, so you should check there first.

 If your motherboard isn't in our list, a good way to check if your motherboard supports 120W and above processors is to check its CPU support list.
 If your system supports overclocking or extreme edition processors (like the 130W QX9650), you should be able to run the 120W X54xx series Xeons (the 150W ones will also probably work).
-However, if your system only supports the 95W Q6600 with a G0 stepping (and not the 105W B3 stepping), your system may only supports 95W and lower processors.
+However, if your system only supports the 95W Q6600 with a G0 stepping (and not the 105W B3 stepping), your system may only support 95W and lower processors.

 If you aren't sure what TDP your motherboard supports, I'd recommend going with the 95W and lower Xeons only.